-Unless all necessary approvals from the Kuwait Capital Markets Authority (the "Kuwait CMA") pursuant to Law No. 7 of 2010, and its Executive Regulations (each as amended) (the "CML Rules") and the various resolutions, regulations, directives and instructions issued pursuant thereto, or in connection therewith (regardless of nomenclature) or any other applicable law or regulation in Kuwait, have been given in relation to the marketing of, and sale of, the Certificates (the "CML Approval"), the Certificates may not be offered for sale, nor sold, in Kuwait.
+Unless all necessary approvals from the Kuwait Capital Markets Authority (the Kuwait CMA) pursuant to Law No. 7 of 2010, and its Executive Regulations (each as amended) and the various Resolutions, Instructions and Announcements issued pursuant thereto, or in connection therewith, have been given in relation to the marketing of, and sale of, the Certificates, the Certificates may not be offered for sale, nor sold, in Kuwait.
 No such approvals have been received or applied for in respect of the Certificates.
-Neither this Offering Circular nor any of the information contained herein is intended to lead to the conclusion of any contract of whatsoever nature within Kuwait.
+Neither this Base Prospectus nor any of the information contained herein is intended to lead to the conclusion of any contract of whatsoever nature within Kuwait.